42.42 Working with families who are uncooperative and/or not engaging with professionals

 Impact on professionals of hostility and violence

-Working with potentially hostile and violent families can place professionals under a great deal of stress and can have physical, emotional and psychological consequences, which may impact on their capacity to make effective decisions.
+Working with potentially hostile and violent families can place professionals under a great deal of stress.
+It can have physical, emotional and psychological consequences, which may impact on their capability to make effective decisions.

 Keeping professionals safe